Danny Nightingale (British Army soldier): Trial and campaign for release

 In 2011, Nightingale was arrested when police found a Glock pistol and 338 rounds of ammunition in his house.
 Nightingale claimed that he could not remember being given the pistol and said that he had suffered memory loss following a serious illness.
 In November 2012, a court-martial sentenced him to 18 months' detention in the Military Corrective Training Centre.
 Philip Hammond, Secretary of State for Defence, asked Dominic Grieve, Attorney General, "to review whether the public interest test has been applied appropriately".
 Grieve declined to do so, saying the decision to prosecute and the appropriateness of the sentence were "a matter for the court martial appeal court, in due course."
 During a debate in the House of Commons several MPs called for Nightingale's release.
 A petition asking for the same gathered more than 100,000 signatures.

 Nightingale and his supporters claimed that his trial had become "political" and that the authorities were pursuing a vendetta against him because he had challenged the military prosecutors.

-On 29 November 2012, the Court Martials Appeal Court reduced and suspended the original sentence pending a further hearing.
-On 13 March 2013, the conviction resulting from Nightingale's guilty plea was quashed by the Court Martials Appeal Court and a retrial was ordered.
+On 29 November 2012, the Court Martial Appeal Court reduced and suspended the original sentence pending a further hearing.
+On 13 March 2013, the conviction resulting from Nightingale's guilty plea was quashed by the Court Martial Appeal Court and a retrial was ordered.